tonyx/Sharpino/README.md

 - Multiple streams transactions: executing multiple commands involving different aggregates as single db transactions.

 ## Goals
-- Using of F# for domain modeling and event sourcing in the .NET world particularly in the backend.
+- Using F# for domain modeling and event sourcing in the .NET world particularly in the backend.
-- Adopting a Mixed environment with C# and F#.
+- Multilanguage environment and architecture (example of Blazor on front end and F# on backend is given).
+- Avoid impedance mismatch between the domain and the database

 ## Overview and terms